Top 100 (87) Composers

 In short, there are far more composers left off this list whose work I like.. but don't quite love enough to include here.
 There's George Antheil.
-I do love much of his early work but his Hollywood drek in 'unforgiveable' (I've decided to include him anyway).
-There's Olly Wilson, I haven't heard enough, there's Karl-Birger Blomdahl, interesting.. but not quite interesting enough.
-There's Anthony Braxton, an astouding musician but the compositions just end up being too much 'beautiful music' for me, there's Leslie Bassett, just a tad too academic.
+I do love much of his early work but his Hollywood drek is 'unforgiveable' (I've decided to include him anyway).
+There's Karl-Birger Blomdahl, interesting.. but not quite interesting enough.
+There's Leslie Bassett, just a tad too academic.

 Or what about Henri Lazarof?
 When I remembered him I got excited: maybe he'll 'make the grade'.
-SO, I listened to the 4 records I have by him in roughly chronological order.
-He was off to a good start: I liked "Textures" (1970), "Cadence III" (1970), & "Partita" (1971).
+SO, I listened to the 4 records I have by him in roughly chronological order + 2 other compilation records that have pieces by him on them.
+He was off to a good start: I liked "Textures" (1970), "Cadence III" (1970), "Cadence IV" (1970), & "Partita" (1971).
 The latter being for brass quintet & tape.
 I'm always interested in pieces that combine live instruments with prerecorded material.
 Lazarof does what many people do: has the tape material extend the instruments without being obviously dramatically different from them: hence no electronics.
 That approach is ok by me but I hoped that the other instruments-plus-tape pieces would be different.
 They weren't.

 In fact, if I were to really strip this list down to the composers that're 'essential' to me it might only be 20.
 Nonetheless, this list leaves out more than it puts in - it leaves out all music that I wouldn't categorize by composer.
 As such, it leaves out improvisation &/or world music, etc..
 For the moment, I want to praise these composers.
 As these lists multiply, I hope to include what's temporarily omitted.